redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 In this case, the state is reported as `insufficient data` which could indicate that:

-*   the metrics have been gathered about this instance for the evaluation window into the recent past
+*   metrics have not yet been gathered about this instance over the evaluation window into the recent past (e.g. a brand-new instance)
-*   or the identified instance is not visible to the user/tenant owning the alarm
+*   or, that the identified instance is not visible to the user/tenant owning the alarm
-*   or simply that an alarm evaluation cycle hasn't kicked off since the alarm was created (by default alarm are evaluated once per minute).
+*   or, simply that an alarm evaluation cycle hasn't kicked off since the alarm was created (by default, alarms are evaluated once per minute).

 </div>
 </div>